To download the Constitution & Bylaws as a document click here: NABJCC_Bylaws_FINAL AMENDMENTS ADOPTED 5 20 2021docx

 - No check or electronic withdrawals and/or payments shall be issued without the signature and/or approval of two of the six voting officers.

 - The Board shall establish rules as necessary to assure the Treasurer maintains compliance with governing laws, regulations and standards of practice.

 Article V. Duties and Description of the Parliamentarian.

 Section 1.
 The Parliamentarian shall be a non-voting member of the Executive Board.
 The Parliamentarian shall be selected from the Association’s membership by the President and approved by the Board of Directors.
 The Parliamentarian shall be responsible for ensuring compliance of NABJ-CC to its Bylaws and Constitution and Rules, maintaining proper parliamentary procedure and overseeing elections and amendments.

-periodically consider provisions of or changes to the Constitution and Bylaws and Rules.
+Section 3.
+The Parliamentarian shall serve as Chair of the standing Constitution & Bylaws Committee and ad hoc committees that periodically consider provisions of or changes to the Constitution and Bylaws and the Rules.

 Article VI.
 Eligibility for Office and Term of Office.

 Section 1.
 To be eligible for elected office in the Association, a candidate for an elected Executive or At-Large position on the Board of Directors must be a Full Member in good standing with NABJ-CC and a member in good standing with the National Association of Black Journalists.